 lcon Item Description 1 Battery reset pinhole Simulates removing and reinstalling the battery.
-Insert a paperclip into the hole and press lightly for a few seconds.
+Insert a paperclip into the hole and press for four seconds.
 2 Ventilation and cooling fan Allows the computer to stay cool.
 Do not cover or obstruct the openings.
 3 Speakers Deliver stereo audio output.